 Example Two: TOMS Shoes

 TOMS is a company that has gained huge success in its promise that for every pair of shoes purchased, a pair of shoes would be given to a child in need.
 “One for One.”
-After the first year the owner of the company, Blake Mycoskie, along with a group of family, friends, and staff… traveled to Argentina with 10,000 pairs of shoes for children in need.
+After the first year, the company’s owner, Blake Mycoskie, and a group of family, friends, and staff… traveled to Argentina with 10,000 pairs of shoes for needy children.
 None of this would have been possible if it weren’t for TOMS customers and their purchases from the prior year.

-Generally speaking when people are presented with the option of purchasing a product that benefits some kind of organization, their answer is usually, “Ok.”
-However, because of the change in economy and how consumers are spending their money, they are starting to look at some of these forms of Cause Marketing in a skeptical way.
-People want to know that their money will be providing tangible goods for the greater cause.
+Generally speaking, when people are offered the option of purchasing a product that benefits some organization, their answer is usually “OK.”
+However, because of the change in the economy and how consumers spend their money, they are looking at some of these forms of Cause Marketing skeptically.
+People want to know that their money will provide tangible goods for the greater cause.

-Now when consumers are ready to purchase new shoes, or often times are presented with a choice between brands, many are turning to TOMS because they know that there is a great cause behind their purchase and the children are getting a tangible item.
+Now, when consumers are ready to purchase new shoes or are often presented with a choice between brands, many are turning to TOMS because they know there is a significant cause behind their purchase and the children are getting a tangible item.
 TOMS has now provided a quality product to consumers, a quality product to the children in need (“One for One”), and by doing so is now branding the company in a way that is producing more business overall.
 A total WIN-WIN-WIN.

-In a recent article, we found that over the last few years Cause Marketing continues to prove its success.
-Sponsorship spending on cause marketing is expected to increase by 4.8 percent from 2012 to 2013 totaling $1.78 billion.
-Retail, financial services, and pharmaceutical are the most active industries while Coca-Cola, Bank of America, and Wells Fargo are the most active businesses utilizing Cause Marketing.
+In a recent article, we found that Cause Marketing has continued to prove its success over the last few years.
+Sponsorship spending on cause marketing is expected to increase by 4.8 percent from 2012 to 2013, totaling $1.78 billion.
+Retail, financial services and pharmaceuticals are the most active industries, while Coca-Cola, Bank of America, and Wells Fargo are the most active businesses utilizing Cause Marketing.

-For a long time Adopt A Highway Maintenance Corporation has considered our business to be a Cause Marketing company in all aspects.
-We provide businesses, or sponsors, the opportunity to brand their company name and logo, while a portion of their proceeds pay to pick up trash along the highways where they advertise.
-This… ultimately benefits the environment and the community, but also provides companies with the opportunity to advertise at the same time.
+For a long time, Adopt A Highway Maintenance Corporation has considered our business to be a Cause Marketing company in all aspects.
+We allow businesses or sponsors to brand their company name and logo while some of their proceeds pay to pick up trash along the highways where they advertise.
+This… ultimately benefits the environment and the community but also allows companies to advertise simultaneously.

 While searching for new and effective ways to market our business, the question has now been raised: